lubomirksenak/WISE/README.md

 **W**ater body **I**ndex-based **S**entinel-2 **E**xtraction

 This repository contains the code used in the research article:
-**"Automated Extraction and Monitoring of Surface Water Bodies Using Sentinel-1 and Sentinel-2 Imagery in the Google Earth Engine Cloud Environment"**.
+**"Evaluation of the Potential for Automatic Extraction of Water Surfaces Using a Multi-Sensor Data Approach: A Case Study from Veľká Domaša reservoir, Slovakia"**.

 ## 🔍 Description